johnnywrightiv/qBraid-chat/INSTRUCTIONS.md

 [x] Use getModels to populate the models dropdown
 [x] Add logo & Improve chat UI
 [x] Stream responses back to the user
-[x] Temporarily get devices and jobs from the qBraid API [ ] Setup express server
+[x] Get devices and jobs from the qBraid API
-[ ] Connect websockets for real-time communication
-[ ] Compare user input with platform specific details [ ] Stream real-time server responses back to the user

 ## Goal